Cervical fracture

-Causes
+Epidemiology

 Execution by hanging is intended to cause death from a cervical fracture.

-Considerable force is needed to cause a cervical fracture.
-Vehicle collisions and falls are common causes.
-A severe, sudden twist to the neck or a severe blow to the head or neck area can cause a cervical fracture.

-Although high energy trauma is often associated with cervical fractures in the younger population, low energy trauma is more common in the geriatric population.
-In a study from Norway, it was reported that the most common cause was falls, and the relative incidence of cervical spine fracture increased significantly with age.
+The incidence of cervical fractures differs between countries, but a Norwegian study estimated an incidence of approximately 15 per 100 000 people per year with a male predominance in cervical fracture epidemiology.

+Overall incidence has been rising for the last decades, particularly seen in the elderly.
+Data regarding surgical fracture rates from the U.S show an increased incidence particularly in individuals aged ≥ 80 years.

+The mechanism of injury tend to vary both between setting and age group.
+For the geriatric population, falls (particularly ground-level falls) are the most common mechanism of injury.
+The relative incidence of cervical spine fracture is increased significantly with age.
+In younger populations and low-income countries, high-energy trauma such as vehicle collisions are more common cause for cervical fracture.

+The cervical spine region allows for a unique mobility despite its biomechanical demands.
+Different traumatic forces such as hyperflexion/hyperextension may cause fractures.
+Often specific fracture patterns may correspond to a specific force.
+Patient factors such as age and bone quality is may also give rise to specific fractures.

 Sports that involve violent physical contact carry a risk of cervical fracture, including American football, association football (especially the goalkeeper), ice hockey, rugby, and wrestling.
 Spearing an opponent in football or rugby, for instance, can cause a broken neck.
 Cervical fractures may also be seen in some non-contact sports, such as gymnastics, skiing, diving, surfing, powerlifting, equestrianism, mountain biking, and motor racing.

-Certain penetrating neck injuries can also cause cervical fracture which can also cause internal bleeding among other complications.
+Certain penetrating neck injuries can also cause cervical fracture, which can also cause internal bleeding among other complications.

 Execution by hanging is intended to cause a fatal cervical fracture.
 The knot in the noose is placed to the left of the condemned, so that at the end of the drop, the head is jolted sharply upwards and to the right.
 The force breaks the neck, causing an immediate loss of consciousness and death within a few minutes.